Launch MyMachine in your region or country

 Before you do, make sure you contact us.
 There’s several reasons for this:

 MyMachine is the propriety of the MyMachine Global Foundation.
-If you want to start MyMachine in your region, you’ll need an official license/franchise from the MyMachine Global Foundation.
-We will be glad to inform you how we can settle an agreement over your license.
+If you want to start a MyMachine Chapter in your region, you’ll need to sign our Charter.
+We will be glad to inform you how we can settle an agreement over your Chapter.
 So get in touch with us!

 You’ll get instant early stage support on how to find the right partners and budget.